SnowyMouse/invader/README.md

 Extract data from cache files.

 Options:
+  -e --search-exclude <expr>   Search for tags (* and ? are wildcards) and
+                               ignore these.
+Use multiple times for multiple queries.
+This takes precedence over --search.
   -G --ignore-resources        Ignore resource maps.
   -h --help                    Show this list of options.
-  -i --info                    Show credits, source info, and other info -m --maps <dir>              Use the specified maps directory.
+  -i --info                    Show credits, source info, and other info -m --maps <dir>              Use the specified maps directory to find
+                               bitmaps.map, sounds.map, and/or loc.map.
-  -n --non-mp-globals          Enable extraction of non-multiplayer .globals -O --overwrite               Overwrite tags if they already exist -r --recursive               Extract tag dependencies -s --search <expr>           Search for tags (* and ? are wildcards); use
+  -n --non-mp-globals          Enable extraction of non-multiplayer .globals -O --overwrite               Overwrite tags if they already exist -r --recursive               Extract tag dependencies -s --search <expr>           Search for tags (* and ? are wildcards) and
+                               extract these.
+Use multiple times for multiple queries.
+If unspecified, all tags will be extracted.
-                               multiple times for multiple queries -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Use the specified tags directory to save tags.
 ```

 ### invader-font